steve-h/InkTesting/README.md

 The testcases mostly fail and can act as a base to explore any improvements to Ink.

+## Normalizer

+I am now using SwiftSoup, an HTML Parser, to act as a normalizer.
+The Ink output and the CommonMark spec expected result are both parsed and then re-emitted to try and normalize the whitespace.

 ## **Missing**
- - a normalizer for the test result from the spec.
-Things like whitespace differences will cause test failures.
-So in a meta-way I am using the tests to improve the normalizer first.

  - truly failing tests can be seen though
  - the tool is linking my fork of Ink (master) that may not be always up-to-date

  The code is pretty ugly but it is a one-shot tool to be run every spec upgrade.

 ## **ToDo**
- - an html normalizer
+ - verify the normalizer

  I will close the issues on GitHub.
 Use a Pull Request to suggest improvements.
 The code may be highly fluid.